garffff-bot/garffff-bot.github.io/content/Active Directory/Delegation Attacks/Resource-Based Constrained Delegation (RBCD).md

 **Resource-Based Constrained Delegation (RBCD)** is a delegation method in Active Directory environments where control over delegation is assigned to the resource.
 It works by allowing a resource (like a server) to specify which accounts can impersonate users to access that resource using their Kerberos tickets (TGS—Ticket Granting Service).

-If a user has GenericAll/GenericWrite over a host, RBCD is possible
+If a user has GenericAll/GenericWrite over a host, RBCD is possible.

 ![[Pasted image 20241109135409.png]]